-This course reviews the five functions of management (planning, organizing, staffing, leading and controlling) and the history of the development of management theory.
+This course reviews the five functions of management (planning, organizing, staffing, leading/motivating, and controlling) and the history of the development of management theory.
 It covers in detail the subset concepts and theories associated with the functions.
-The course explains the universality of management theory in its application within commercial, nonprofit, governmental and other organizational settings.
+The course explains the universality of management theory in its application within commercial, not-for-profit, governmental and other organizational settings.
 It covers management in its global applications as well as its involvement with organizational ethics and organizational social responsibility.
+Students with evidence of 2 years of management or supervision experience can have the prerequisite waived with permission of the department head.